Multifactor authentication for Microsoft 365

 For more information, see this overview of Azure AD Identity Protection.

-Legacy per person MFA (not recommended)
+Legacy per-user MFA (not recommended)

 You should be using either security defaults or Conditional Access policies to require MFA for your user account sign-ins.
 However, if either of these cannot be used, Microsoft strongly recommends MFA for user accounts that have administrator roles, especially the global administrator role, for any size subscription.